-If a student is unable to participate fully in the school program due to medical reasons be they physical, psychological or emotional, a guidance team review will determine whether the student is placed off roll or assigned a modified program during a medical leave of absence.
-All situations requiring a medical leave of absence will be reviewed by the head of school, director, associate director and school psychologist.
+If a student is unable to participate fully in the school program due to medical reasons be they physical, psychological, or emotional a guidance team review will determine whether the student is placed off roll or assigned a modified program during a medical leave of absence.
+All situations requiring a medical leave of absence will be reviewed by the head of school, director, associate director, and school's psychologist.

 During a medical leave of absence, the student will be expected to keep up with a modified program.
-The director will provide the family with a detailed letter stipulating the timeframe, the modified program, and any next steps.
-If the student is unable to keep up with the modified program by the end of the agreed-upon timeframe, the student will be placed off roll.
+The director will provide the family with a detailed letter stipulating the time frame, the modified program, and any next steps.
+If the student is unable to keep up with the modified program by the end of the agreed upon time frame the student will be placed off roll.
+At the discretion of the director, a student on a modified program may receive pass/fail grades.
+Faculty will communicate assignments to the director, who will coordinate the work with the student and family.